 Squier guitars haven’t always been made in Asia, however.
 In fact, some Squier guitars have, during certain periods, been made in Fender’s Mexican and even their US plants!
 The American made examples were produced in 1989 and 1990, and are highly prized amongst Squier enthusiasts.

-Today, Squier produces many of the same models available under the Fender name, but the Stratocaster still reigns supreme.
+Today, Squier produces many of the same models available under the Fender name (check out our favorite Squier models here), but the Stratocaster still reigns supreme.

 Here are some fast facts about the Squier Stratocaster